 Visual Thinking Toys and Games

-Help develop visual perceptual skills like visualization, visual memory, visual discrimination, pattern recognition, and sequencing.
-These skills are especially important in subjects like mathematics, reading, and spelling
+Develop visual perceptual skills including: visual memory, visual discrimination, pattern recognition and sequencing.
+These skills are important for academics including mathematics, reading and spelling.

 Gears!Gears!Gears!
 (3+)